-1942 - Increase capacity for generation in Beryl area
+• 1942 - Increase capacity for generation in Beryl area

 The output of existing and future renewable generation in the Beryl area may be constrained due to the network capacity limitations in the area.
-This Need investigates the network development options to increase capacity for generation in the Beryl area, which would result in market and economic benefits.
+This Need investigates the network development options to increase capacity for generation in the Beryl area which would result market and economic benefits.
+Need 1942 is currently required beyond the next regulatory period and hence has not progressed at present.